raspy135/Qun-mk2/README.md

 The mode is simple piano playing mode.
 Default is chromatic scale.
 The scale and key can be changed by the scale setting in SEQ Config mode.
 Turn dial to transpose.

-_Workflow: Play notes quantized to a scale with one (or more) buttons and dial._
+_Workflow: play notes quantized to a scale with one (or more) buttons and dial._

 1. Optional: set up the instrument for chording
    1. Press MODE PARAM
    2. Press SHIFT + B8 for OTHER
-   3. Hold B7 + dial to set QUAD voice
+   3. Hold B7 + turn dial to set QUAD voice
 2. Press MODE PLAY
 3. Press SHIFT + B7 for CFG
-4. Hold B3 + dial (or NO/OK) to desired scale.
+4. Hold B3 + turn dial (or NO / OK) to desired scale.
 Default is Acoustic.
 Try Iwato scale.
 5. Press SHIFT + B1 for PIANO
 6. Play B[1-8] and turn dial.
 Play chords (several B[1-8]) if you set QUAD voice.